automorphism88/tictactoe/README.md

 [minimax](https://en.wikipedia.org/wiki/Minimax) search with
 [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning)
 for the remaining player(s).
 The search depth is unlimited, so the computer will always play perfectly.
-Where two or moves have an equal evaluation, the computer will select randomly, with equal probability of choosing each move, except on the first move, when the computer will choose between playing in the center, corner, or edge with probability 1/3 of each, so that the probability of choosing a given specific non-center square is 1/12.
+Where two or more moves have an equal evaluation, the computer will select randomly, with equal probability of choosing each move, except on the first move, when the computer will choose between playing in the center, corner, or edge with probability 1/3 of each, so that the probability of choosing a given specific non-center square is 1/12.

 ## Instructions